Dulasimca/Yacto_Build/README.md

-# Intruction for replicating build
+# Instruction for replicating build